 Blood tests and x-rays may be done to look for any damage

-- Soft foods or a liquid diet may be recommended if swallowing is too painful or difficult.
+- Dietary changes, such as a liquid diet or soft foods if swallowing is painful

-- Avoid harmful behaviors that may block blood flow to the brain or air flow to the lungs.
-Even minor interruption in blood flow can cause damage to the brain.
+- Avoiding harmful behaviors that may block blood flow to the brain or air flow to the lungs

 Centers for Disease Control and Prevention